mlamp99/QCS6490-Vision-AI-Demo/iotconnect-quickstart.md

 Use the file in [`iotconnect/tria_6490_device_template.JSON`](iotconnect/tria_6490_device_template.JSON).

-> **Important**: Do not modify this file unless you need to add/remove telemetry fields or commands.
-If you do edit it, re-import it under a new Template Code.

 #### 2. Import the TRIA Template into /IOTCONNECT

 1. **Log in** to your /IOTCONNECT portal (AWS or Azure version).